Slidre Municipality

 Slidre is a former municipality in the old Oppland county, Norway.
-The 1422 km2 municipality existed from 1838 until its dissolution in 1849 when it was divided into Vestre Slidre Municipality and Øystre Slidre Municipality.
+The 1422 km2 municipality existed from 1838 until its dissolution in 1849.
+The area is now divided between Vestre Slidre Municipality and Øystre Slidre Municipality in the traditional district of Valdres.
 The administrative centre was the village of Slidre.

-History
+Other villages in the municipality included Beitostølen, Hegge, Heggenes, Lomen, Moane, Rogne, Røn, Skammestein, and Volbu.

+General information

 The prestegjeld of Slidre was established as a civil municipality on 1 January 1838 (see formannskapsdistrikt law).
 The municipality did not exist very long.
 On 1 January 1849, the municipality was divided into Vestre Slidre Municipality (population: 3,130) and Øystre Slidre Municipality (population: 2,406).

 Name

-The municipality (and the parish) were named after the old Slidre farm (Slíðrar or Slíðrir) since this was the location of the first Slidre Church that was built during the 12th century.
+The municipality (originally the parish) is named after the old Slidre farm (Slíðrar or Slíðrir) since the historic Slidre Church was built there during the 12th century.
 The meaning of the name is not definitively known.
-It could be derived from the word slir which means the narrow depression through which a river runs.
+It may be derived from the word slir which comes from the Old Norse word slíðr which means "sheath" (which is probably referring to a long depression near the church).

+Churches

+The Church of Norway had one parish (sokn) within Slidre Municipality.
+At the time of the municipal dissolution, it was part of the Slidre prestegjeld and the Toten og Valdres prosti (deanery) in the Diocese of Hamar.